James Agee: Career

 Agee left Fortune in 1937 while working on a book, then, in 1939, he took a book reviewing job at Time, sometimes reviewing up to six books per week; together, he and his friend Whittaker Chambers ran "the back of the book" for Time.
 In 1941, he became Time's film critic.
-From 1942–1948, he worked as a film critic for The Nation.
-Agee was an ardent champion of Charlie Chaplin's then unpopular film Monsieur Verdoux (1947), since recognized as a film classic.
-He was also a great admirer of Laurence Olivier's Henry V and Hamlet, especially Henry V. Agee on Film (1958) collected his writings of this period.
+From 1942 to 1948, he worked as a film critic for The Nation.
+Agee was an ardent champion of Charlie Chaplin's then unpopular film Monsieur Verdoux (1947), since recognized as a classic.
+He was a great admirer of Laurence Olivier's Henry V and Hamlet, especially Henry V. He also was an ardent champion of D. W. Griffith's The Birth of a Nation, which he lavishly praised for its stylistic innovations and virtuosity without critically commenting on its celebration of the Ku Klux Klan.
+Agee was often disappointed in films because he saw their great potential.
+In 1947 he wrote: " ... few American films ever manage really to specify a character or a situation so that either can achieve personal life or general applicability; people merely dance their way, more or less ingratiatingly, through a sequence of windy generalizations.
+They are not by any fat chance intended to be confused with any persons living or dead or who might ever possibly have lived."
+Agee on Film (1958) collected his writings of this period.
 Three writers listed it as one of the best film-related books ever written in a 2010 poll by the British Film Institute.

 In 1948, Agee quit his job to become a freelance writer.
 One of his assignments was a well-received article for Life Magazine about the silent movie comedians Charles Chaplin, Buster Keaton, Harold Lloyd and Harry Langdon.
-The article has been credited for reviving Keaton's career.
+The article, Comedy's Greatest Era, has been credited for reviving Keaton's career.
 As a freelancer in the 1950s, Agee continued to write magazine articles while working on movie scripts; he developed a friendship with photographer Helen Levitt.